Your Center for Mind-Body Well Being with Author Colleen M Flanagan

 As a kid and for most of my adulthood, I’ve loved visiting zoos and wildlife parks.

 My last zoo adventure was in 2006.
 I’d learned how to communicate with domestic and wild animals, and was eager to connect with any critters who wanted to chat.
-I’d also discovered I was an (unintentional) empath: I subconsciously felt the energies and emotions of people and animals.
+I’d also discovered I was an (unintentional) empath: I felt the energies and emotions of people and animals, without even trying.

 My friend and I left the zoological park with bittersweet feelings about our emotionally-wrenching visit.